ionzero/vouchsafe/vouchsafe-specification.md

 * The `sub` claim MUST equal the token’s own `jti`.
 This indicates that the attestation refers to itself, rather than a separate subject token.
-* The `vch_iss` claim identifies the entity being attested to.
-It MAY be a Vouchsafe URN or other identity format depending on the application.
-It MAY be the same as the `iss` claim.
 * The token MAY include arbitrary claims that assert attributes or facts about the subject.
 * The `purpose` claim MAY be used to scope or categorize the statement.
+* The `vch_iss` claim MUST NOT be present, as there is no referenced token being vouched for.
 * The `vch_sum` claim MUST NOT be present, as there is no referenced token being vouched for.
 * The `revokes` claim MUST NOT be present, as there is no referenced token being revoked.